plmday/Kiwi/Kiwi.md

 Kiwi is a [wiki markup](https://en.wikipedia.org/wiki/Wiki_markup) language.
 It aims to be *simple*, *intuitive* and *elegant*.
-These three criteria, abbreviated as *SIE*, guides the whole design of Kiwi's syntax.
+These three criteria, abbreviated as *SIE* (the German word for *she*), guides the whole design of Kiwi's syntax.

 ##1.
 Motivation

 Every wiki markup language in use today sucks to some degree!
-Part of their syntax is *not* simple, *nor* intuitive, *nor* elegant.
-Kiwi means to remedy this.
+Their syntax, in part, is *not* simple, *nor* intuitive, *nor* elegant.
+Kiwi means to fix this.

 ##2.
 Syntax